 In cases in which probative DNA evidence is not readily available or offers little or no meaning to the allegations being made, an accumulation of non-DNA forensic evidence can be what ultimately leads to a successful conviction.

 A wealth of other forensic evidence may be invaluable in sexual assault investigations; some examples are trace evidence (e.g., hairs, fibers, glass, paint, or soil), toxicology, cellphone and digital forensics, and impression and pattern evidence (e.g., fingerprints, shoe prints, tire marks, and handwriting).
 One study showed that in addition to bodily fluids, fingerprints and hairs are the most common types of physical evidence collected and examined in sexual assault casework.
-The Bureau of Justice Statistics also reported that from 2005 through 2010, sexual assault offenders were armed with a gun, knife, or other weapon in 11 percent of rape or sexual assault victimizations.
+The Bureau of Justice Statistics also reported that from 2005 through 2010, individuals committing sexual assault were armed with a gun, knife, or other weapon in 11 percent of rape or sexual assault victimizations.
 All of these types of non-DNA forensic evidence can be used to identify a suspect, associate a suspect with a victim, associate a suspect with a crime scene, and corroborate other evidence.

 Based on the evidence identified and collected during the sexual assault investigation in our case example, the knife was tested and contained prints of both the victim and the suspect, even though the suspect denied handling the knife.
 The young woman had no alcohol in her system, and the medical exam showed she had cuts, bruises, and tears to her body and genitals — 33 documented injuries.
 Her clothing was torn and her pants zipper was broken.
 Toxicology results revealed that the suspect tested positive for methylenedioxy-methamphetamine (MDMA, commonly known as Ecstasy), a drug that is known to produce feelings of increased energy, pleasure, and distorted sensory and time perception.
 The investigation also revealed that the suspect sent the victim text messages in the days after the assault, even though he denied having any contact with her.